Koko-66/Web-App-DevOps-Project/Docs/Deploying_with_Kubernetes.md

 1. Change _Service_ `type` from ClusterIP to NodePort in the Service manifest.
 2. You can optionally specify the `nodePort` (in the `ports` section) in the 30000-32767 range.
 If not specified, Kubernetes will assign one automatically.
 3. Deploy the manifest again, to apply the changes.
-4. Check wether everything is running as should, e.g. by running `kubectl get all`
+4. Check whether everything is running as should, e.g. by running `kubectl get all`
 5. Find the External IP and the NodePort, if you did not specify it.
 You can run `kubectl get svc flask-app-service` to get both of these.
 The URL for the app would be <span style="color:orange">http://\<Node-Public-IP>:\<NodePort></span>. e.g. http://123.45.67.89:3109
 6. Test if everything is running as expected.